adam-maj/robotics/README.md

 Because monocular systems don't have access to point-wise depth data from LiDAR that makes SLAM much easier, they have to estimate relative camera and point positions from visual data alone.

-Earlier monocular SLAM solutions like [ORB-SLAM](./1-perception/4-orb-slam/1-orb-slam.pdf) accomplish this by detecting image features (like [ORB](./1-perception/3-orb/orb.pdf) features which pickup on corners), and then triangulating these image features across key-frames using strategies like **bundle adjustment** and **pose graph optimization**.
+Monocular SLAM solutions accomplish this by detecting image features (like [ORB](./1-perception/3-orb/orb.pdf) features which pickup on corners), and then triangulating these image features across key-frames using strategies like **bundle adjustment** and **pose graph optimization**.

 These solutions also started to integrate **loop closures** where a robot could perform many error corrections and map readjustments every time it returned to the same location (since errors in relative positions between points of interest become obvious).